 South Side LGBT History

 Bronzeville on the South Side of Chicago also had a significant and visible LGBT presence in the 1920s and more strongly into the 1930s.
 LGBT African Americans were often prominent and widely accepted members of their community.
 Just like in Towertown they often found work as entertainers and in the nightlife district.
 Drag balls were huge community events, especially the annual Halloween drag ball.
 Drag queens like the Sepia Gloria Swanson entertained nightly in clubs up and down “The Stroll,” supporting themselves throughout the hard years of the Great Depression.
 Male impersonators like Gladys Bentley were popular entertainers in Bronzeville too.
+Very little of The Stroll is left today.

 The mid-twentieth century was a difficult chapter in Chicago gay neighborhood history.
 During the 1940s-50s, many gay and lesbian bars opened in the city.
 At the same time, the police and city politicians began increasingly harsh crackdowns on these establishments and their patrons.
 The Near North side became the center of newly-forming gay neighborhood, in the area around Clark, Diversey and Broadway.
 Another, smaller gay neighborhood developed in this time around Dearborn and Division.